-It should be emphasized here that understanding the nature of this mode (rather than simply naming it) is of the utmost importance for studying the high performance phase in conceptual ST reactors similar to STEP.
-Earlier studies for similar high beta conceptual burning ST plasmas [18] found MTMs dominating over several ranges in $k_y\rho_s$, and inferred that MTMs could cause substantial transport.
-Here, however, for STEP STEP-EC-HD and STEP-EB-HD (see section 7 for STEP-EB-HD results) we find that these hybrid-KBMs dominate at all scales across a range of equilibria at various surfaces between the deep core and pedestal top.
-Paper (II) shows that this hybrid-KBM instability is responsible for driving most of the heat and particle transport in the STEP plasmas considered here.
+It should be emphasized here that understanding the nature of this mode is of the upmost importance for studying the high performance phase in conceptual ST reactors similar to STEP.
+Earlier studies for similar high beta conceptual burning ST plasmas [17] found MTMs dominating over several ranges in $k_y \rho_s$, and inferred that MTMs could cause substantial transport.
+Here, however, for STEP STEP-EC-HD and STEP-EB-HD (see §7 for STEP-EB-HD results) we find that hybrid modes dominate at all scales across a range of equilibria at various surfaces between the deep core and pedestal top.
+Indeed, Paper (II) will show that it is actually this hybrid KBM instability which is responsible for driving most of the heat flux in the STEP plasmas considered in this work.
 It is thus important to understand the nature of this mode and find strategies to mitigate it.